erhant/cryptist-2025-inference/src/01_introduction.typ

 == whoami

-- Lead Developer at *Dria*
+- Lead Developer at *Dria*#footnote("https://dria.co")
+- We are building:
-- We are building a peer-to-peer network of
+  - A permissionless peer-to-peer network of locally-served LLMs (\~27k nodes).
+  - Special-purpose _tiny_ models#footnote("https://huggingface.co/driaforall").
+  - A custom-built inference engine & compiler for distributed serving of LLMs.
+  - A decentralized AI application layer over the network.

+- Interested in zero-knowledge cryptography for the last ~3 years, with a focus on developer tooling & Circom.

+This presentation is written in *Typst*, and is open-source at the link at the bottom of the slide.

 == State of AI & LLMs